THINGS TO DO

 THE PLOUGH INN

-Just around the corner from us, within 1 min walk, this famous Inn dates back to 16th century.
-It’s quirky and very popular with the horse racing community, combining olde-worlde atmosphere, a great menu (including one for children) and cozy open fireplaces.
+Just around the corner from us, within a one-minute walk, this famous Inn dates back to the 16th century.
+It’s quirky and very popular with the horse racing community, combining olde-worlde atmosphere, a great menu (including one for children) and cosy open fireplaces.

 PUB DINING TIMES: